Władysław Natanson

 Władysław Natanson (1864–1937) was a Polish physicist.

-Life

-Natanson was head of Theoretical Physics at Kraków University from 1899 to 1935.
+Natanson was head of Theoretical Physics at Jagiellonian University from 1899 to 1935.
+He is known for first proposing the concept of indistinguishable particles leading to quantum statistics.

+Family

+He came from a Jewish family of bankers, being the grandson of Samuel Natanson (1795–1879), the son of Ludwik Natanson (1821–1896), a physician, and Natalia Epstein.
+His brother was the industrialist Edward Natanson (1861–1940), father of physicist Ludwik Karol Natanson (1905–1992).

+Research

 He published a series of papers on thermodynamically irreversible processes, gaining him recognition in the rapidly growing field.
-He was the first to consider the distinguishability of photons in the statistical analysis of elementary processes, a precursor of the concept of quantum indistinguishability.
-He discovered a quantum statistics, rediscovered 11 years later by Satyendra Nath Bose and generalized by Albert Einstein – the Bose–Einstein statistics.
+He was the first to consider the distinguishability of energy quanta in the statistical analysis of elementary processes, a precursor of the concept of quantum indistinguishability.
+He discovered a quantum statistics, rediscovered 11 years later by Satyendra Nath Bose and generalized by Albert Einstein though his derivation was not in terms of einstein's light quanta aka photons – the Bose–Einstein statistics.